sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 (not to be confused with [lodash][4] or [underscore][5] libraries).
 In the end nothing happens and the result is the initial value: `deadliestCreature`.

-If you don't set the initial value, result will be the **first** element of the array.
+If you don't set the initial value, the result of the reduction will be the **first** element of the array.

 ### 2.3.
 Sum of elements in an array